plank/laravel-metable/README.md

 5. Add the `Plank\Metable\Metable` trait to any eloquent model class that you want to be able to attach metadata to.

+_Note: In case you need a more generic approach to Metable Models, you can use additionally the `Plank\Metable\MetableInterface`_

 ```php
 <?php